Counseling is a new adventure for most of our clients! We hope these answers to some frequently asked questions can help you on the journey.

 Do you accept insurance?

 Most of our clinicians currently accept Blue Cross and Blue Shield of North Carolina and the BCBSNC State Health Plan.
-Some clinicians accept Friday, and Medcost.
+Some clinicians accept Aetna and Medcost.
 Please refer to their individual pages for specific plans.

 If you are using your out of network benefits on any insurance plan, we will gladly provide Superbills as requested.
 A Superbill is a document you submit to your insurance provider using your Out of Network benefits where the insurance company reimburses you directly for the amount paid.
 We are happy to answer any questions you may have about Superbills and insurance.